 This mainly comes into play on road trips or longer drives, but it may also be an issue if the driver is the main source of transportation in your group of friends.

 The main points to keep in mind are how long you’re traveling for, the costs tacked on by each passenger for other parts of the trip and whether the driving is being shared.
-If you’re not helping pay for gas, think about helping in other ways, like buying snacks.
-The bottom line?
-Don’t be cheap — chip in for gas.
+Even leaving the AC on will use more gas, so do your part to help save on gas costs.
+If you’re not helping pay for gas, think about helping in other ways, like bringing snacks, taking turns driving.

 3. The front seats are in charge of the tunes.